gbtb/MicrosoftDIAddXRefactoring/README.md

 [![codecov](https://codecov.io/gh/gbtb/MicrosoftDIAddXRefactoring/branch/master/graph/badge.svg?token=SP9HHTRPE7)](https://codecov.io/gh/gbtb/MicrosoftDIAddXRefactoring)
 # Microsoft DI AddX Refactoring Provider

-This project provides Roslyn code refactoring, which automatically adds Add(Singleton|Scoped|Transient) from your new class declaration into nearest DI registration point.
+This project provides Roslyn code refactoring, which automatically adds Add(Singleton|Scoped|Transient) inferred from your class declaration into nearest DI registration method.
-It could be default ConfigureServices in Startup.cs, or your custom extension method analogous to it.
+It could be default ConfigureServices in Startup.cs, or your custom extension method to it.

-## Prerequisites
+## Assumptions made
 1. You use Microsoft.Extensions.DependencyInjection to register services
-2. You use default `ConfigureServices` in Startup.cs and/or custom extension methods to register services with following signature:
+2. You use default `ConfigureServices` in Startup.cs and/or custom extension methods (Registration Method) to register services with following signature:
 ```{c#}
 public static class Module
 {